VirtCode/hypr-dynamic-cursors/README.md

 - **Still pixelated on GTK apps and xwayland** - These apps are using clientside cursors, so the program itself is specifying the cursor shape, hence we cannot load a higher resolution for it.
 You can set a specific shape to show in these cases with the `fallback` option (see config).
 - **Hyprland lags when loading the plugin** - Loading a set of high resolution cursor shapes takes some time.
 This means your session will freeze while the theme is being loaded.
 You can try setting a custom / lower `resolution` option (see config).
 - **Blurred at very large sizes** - The high resolution cursors are preloaded at a fixed size.
 If you magnify your cursor beyond this size, your cursors will look blurry.
 You can increase the preload size with the `resolution` option (see config), at the expense of some memory and higher loading times.

+### dispatchers
+This plugin has a couple of dispatchers to trigger certain effects with a keybind.
+Here's a list:
+- `plugin:dynamic-cursors:magnify` with arguments `duration?, size?` triggers cursor magnification like on a shake
+  - `duration` (optional): overrides duration in milliseconds to stay magnified
+  - `size` (optional): overrides magnification factor

 ## performance
 > **TL;DR:** Hardware cursor performance is about the same as if an animated cursor shape was shown whenever you move your mouse.
 Sofware cursor performance is not impacted.
 When the cursor is magnified during a shake, the compositor will temporarily switch to software cursors.